 If your teen has blocked a user but they create a new account to try and contact them, please report the user to the Trust & Safety team.
 You can learn more about how to do this at this link.

 As long as you have the username and password for an account, you can delete your teen’s Discord account at any time.
-If you can’t access the Discord account directly but do have access to your teen’s email address, you can email firstname.lastname@example.org from that email and request the account’s deletion.
+If you can’t access the Discord account directly, please submit a request using this form and our Trust and Safety team will do our best to help.